top of page

 Website

-Our morning consisted of rides and games with low or no lights and sounds, quieter and less crowded fairgrounds, Farmer for a Day experience executed by professional teachers and para professionals, livestock area open for viewing and some food stands and other vendors open to add to the experience of what going to the fair is all about.
+Rides and games with low or no lights and sounds, quieter and less crowded fairgrounds, Farmer for a Day experience executed by professional teachers and para professionals, livestock area open for viewing.

 Call: 570-992-1497